xasm83/Route53/README.md

 # Route53

-Amazon AWS route53 examples DNS c# .NET
+This is a small Amazon AWS Route53 I worked on which can be used as an exampe of work with DNS c# .NET